We are excited you have chosen Children’s Eye Care + Surgery of Georgia for your eye care needs.

 The first part of the visit involves taking a history, checking vision, eye alignment and visual function.
 If dilation is required, there is a time period of 20-40 minutes after the dilation drops are placed that is spent in the waiting room and theater allowing the pupils to dilate.
 After dilation is completed the level of farsightedness, nearsightedness and/or astigmatism is determined and the external and internal structures of the eyes are examined.
 Further measurements or testing may also take place.

-Dr. Stephen Lipsky and the staff at Children’s Eye Care + Surgery of Georgia understand that NO child wants drops in their eyes.
+The providers and team at Children’s Eye Care + Surgery of Georgia understand that NO child wants drops in their eyes.
 Dilation of the pupils (black circle in the center of the colored part of the eye) is an essential part of the examination.

-Not dilating a child’s eyes during a comprehensive exam may prevent Dr. Lipsky and his staff from performing the necessary steps to identify and treat certain eye disease.
+Not dilating a child’s eyes during a comprehensive exam may prevent the doctors and the team from performing the necessary steps to identify and treat certain eye disease.
 Dilation of the pupils in some cases allows for unseen vision-threatening and even life-threatening conditions to be brought to light.

 Dilation is performed by placing one or more drops in the eyes.
 These drops relax the muscle that makes the pupil get smaller in response to light and helps the eye focus, especially up close.
 Dilation allows us to examine the internal structures of the eyes in detail and properly prescribe glasses in pediatric patients.
 Children have a large amount of focusing power in the lens of the their eye, if the focusing of the lens is not completely relaxed with drops, it may be difficult or impossible to accurately prescribe glasses for them.
 The process of dilation can take 20-40 minutes after the drops are placed.